10 Best Home Coffee Grinders In Australia (2024)

 Motor power: 100 W

 The KRUPS GVX212 Coffee grinder is a good pick for a budget shopper.
-The coffee grinder has 17 grind settings and can hold 200 grams of coffee beans.
-You get to choose the number of cups to grind from 2 to 12.
-The grinding cycle automatically stops when it has reached the number of cups set.
+It has 17 grind settings and can hold 200 grams of coffee beans.
+You get to choose the number of cups to grind from 2 to 12, and the grinding cycle automatically stops when it reaches the number of cups set.

-This grinder is also simple to use.
-The first step is to ensure that there are enough beans in the hopper, then twist the dial on the left side of the machine to select your grind setting and use the dial in front to select the cup size.
+KRUPS' grinder is also simple to use.
+The first step is to ensure enough beans are in the hopper, then twist the dial on the left side of the machine to select your grind setting and use the dial in front to choose the cup size.
 After this, press the start button to get the grinding going.
 The grinder's ease of upkeep and cleaning is also impressive.

-The KRUPS GVX212 Grinder comes with a 100-watt motor that helps accelerate grinding time.
-While it may struggle with extremely fine and fully coarse grounds, it achieves good enough textures – especially for beginner coffee enthusiasts.
-Plus, it's an easy fit on most benchtops thanks to its very modest footprint.
+The KRUPS GVX212 has a 100-watt motor that accelerates grinding time.
+While it may struggle with extremely fine and fully coarse grounds, it achieves good enough textures – especially for beginners.
+Importantly, it's an easy fit on most benchtops thanks to its modest footprint.

 Pros